yuchiko/css-react-tasks/README.md

 ## TieUp Farming - CSS Task
-Please slice the mockup in the next page using Semantic UI and build single Component in React.<br/>
+Please slice the following mockup using Semantic UI and build single Component in React.<br/>
 1. Decide how it should look on Desktop.<br/>
 2. Decide how hover, active and selected elements should look.<br/>
 3. Correct visual inaccuracies.